spf13/spf13-vim/README.md

 The `path/to/prelude/installation` is usually `~/.emacs.d` (at least on Unix systems).

+Alternatively you can run <kbd>M-x prelude-update</kbd> from Emacs itself.

 It's generally a good idea to stop Emacs before you do the update.
 The next time Prelude starts it will install any new dependencies (if there are such).